 The great Aletsch Glacier

-This glacier is the longest in the Alps extending over a length of 20km.
-It will take your breath away, its volume and length make it a truly extraordinary sight.
-The force of nature is personified in an incredible form.
+This glacier is the longest in the Alps with a length of 20km.
+It will take your breath away, its volume and length make it an extraordinary spectacle.
+The power of nature is personified in an incredible form.